Wilhelm Liebknecht: Exile in Switzerland and London

 In mid-May 1850, Liebknecht arrived in London, where he would remain in exile for the next twelve years.
 He lived in poverty in the Soho district, an area with a large immigrant population, supporting himself with journalistic work and language lessons.
 Soon after his arrival, at a summer picnic of the Communist Laborer's Educational Club, he met Karl Marx.
 He became a member of the Communist League and a close associate of Marx and Friedrich Engels.
 Liebknecht's relationship with Marx was that of a "pupil", and he later wrote that Marx became his "teacher in the narrower and wider sense of the word; I was his friend and confidant".
 In 1859, he was a founder and editor of the German-language newspaper Das Volk, which served as a public organ for the London exiles and received contributions from Marx and Engels.
 He married Ernestine Landolt in 1854.
 The couple had two daughters, Alice and Gertrude.
 Ernestine died from tuberculosis in 1867.

 Political career in Germany

 Return and founding of the SDAP

 In 1862, after a Prussian amnesty for political offenders of 1848, Liebknecht returned to Germany.
 He initially worked for the Norddeutsche Allgemeine Zeitung in Berlin, but he resigned when he discovered that the paper was being influenced by the government of Otto von Bismarck.
 His opposition to Bismarck's policies continued throughout his career.
+In 1863, he joined the newly founded General German Workers' Association (ADAV) of Ferdinand Lassalle.
+Liebknecht quickly became a leading internal critic of Lassalle's policies, particularly his pro-Prussian stance on German unification and his dictatorial leadership style.